Soundboard for Discord

 Discord bot integration for LitPads is currently in development.
 This feature will allow iPhone and iPad users to trigger soundboard audio in Discord voice channels without a Mac.
 It will likely be available in a future update.

-The Discord bot approach works differently from the BlackHole method.
+The Discord bot approach works differently from the Mac audio routing method.
 Instead of routing audio through a virtual cable on your device, a bot application runs on a server (your Mac at home, a Raspberry Pi, or a cloud server).
 The bot connects to your Discord voice channel as a separate participant.
 When you tap a pad in LitPads on your iPhone or iPad, the app sends a trigger command to the bot over the internet, and the bot plays the corresponding sound file directly into the voice channel.

 This approach has several advantages for mobile users.
 It does not require any audio routing setup on your phone.
 It works from anywhere with an internet connection.
 Other users in the voice channel hear the sound at full quality because the bot streams the audio server-side rather than through a compressed voice input.
 The trade-off is a small amount of latency (typically under 200 milliseconds) between tapping the pad and the sound playing in the channel.